volusion/element-documentation/how-to/release-a-new-major-block-version/README.md

 ## 3. Verify Your Changes in Staging

 Once you have made the changes in your block, you should release them to staging so that you can verify the block works as intended.
-To do that, go to your terminal and navigate to your block's home directory.
+To do that, return to your terminal and the block's home directory.
 Then type these commands:

 ```shell
 npm run build